Skip To Main Content

 I thought the program was called PE (Physical Education)?

-Students register for Wellbeing classes on Bionic similar to Academic classes.
+Students register for Wellbeing classes on Bionic similar to academic classes.
+Please be sure to sort using PE and the Haverford Campus to find classes offered at Haverford

 How many credits do I have to take in order to complete the requirement?